sajalshres/python-e2e-book/README.md

 - Q & A Session
 - Before we begin
-- Basics
+- Applying Primer
-- Flow control
+- Control the Flow
 - Functions
 - Data Structures
 - Strings